onlyafly/number-headings-obsidian/README.md

 # Number Headings Plugin for Obsidian

-*(I recently renamed this plugin from `header-numbering-obsidian` to `number-headings-obsidian` to be compatible with Obsidian's naming, as recommended by Obsidian's authors.)*

 Numbers headings in a doc with outline style numbering.
 For example, "1.1.2".

 ## How to install